Johnny Sexton’s champagne moment won’t hide Ireland’s shortcomings

 Owens then seeks clarification and is told that the match doctor has insisted that Dupont will undergo a HIA, presumably once his ripped knee ligaments have been tended to.
 World Rugby should seek an explanation as to what went on; there has to be some transparency and honesty, because the HIA protocol should never be brought into disrepute.

 It is too important a protection tool for players.
-If there is even a scintilla of doubt then a player should be removed but the optics in Paris were very poor and need to be investigated thoroughly.
+If there is even a scintilla of doubt then a player should be removed but the optics in Paris were very poor and need to be investigated thoroughly - with the Six Nations having started a review into a number of incidents.

 REFEREEING